 PURPOSE:

 While conducting fuel facility inspection activities, inspectors may identify important issues that could adversely affect health and safety but are not under the direct regulatory authority of the NRC.
 Examples include industrial safety items, such as loose asbestos insulation, and other issues, such as defective radioactive waste shipping trailers.
 Conversely, other federal and state agencies may identify issues of concern to the NRC.
-To ensure these items are addressed by the proper regulatory authority, the NRC has established agreements, called memoranda of understanding, with other federal and state agencies which outline how these issues should be addressed.
+To ensure these items are addressed by the proper regulatory authority, the NRC has established agreements, called memoranda of understanding (MOU), with other federal and state agencies which outline how these issues should be addressed.

-This activity will introduce you to the major interagency agreements that the NRC has entered into and familiarize with the regional or office points-of-contact that have been established for other federal and state agencies.
+This activity will introduce you to the major interagency agreements that the NRC has entered into and familiarize yourself with the regional or office points-of-contact that have been established for other federal and state agencies.
 It will also familiarize you with the inspection procedure which implements the Occupational Safety and Health Administration (OSHA) MOU.

 COMPETENCY AREA: INSPECTION REGULATORY FRAMEWORK